 ---

-Electricity has been restored to most of the area thanks to an effort by California Edison who replaced power poles and lines that had burned in the series of fires.
-Electricity, however, won't be available for the general public's use (with a possible exception at the open air ampitheature where power may be provided.)
+Electricity has been restored to most of the area thanks to an effort by California Edison which replaced power poles and lines that had burned in the series of fires.
+Electricity, however, won't be available for the general public's use (with the eventual possible exception at the Open Air Ampitheature where power may some day be provided.)
 Electricity has been brought in to help provide power and service to the U. S. Forest Service's Visitor Center.

-There is a telephone available outside of the Visitor Center which will probably not be repaired when the camp grounds open because Verizon says they can not make a profit repairing and running it.
+There is a broken telephone available outside of the Visitor Center which will probably never be repaired because Verizon says they can not make a profit repairing and running it.
 Cell telephone companies have been asked to provide a tower however it seems unlikely that cell telephone access will be provided any time soon.

-There are also numerous streams located within the Crystal Lake camp grounds canyons, some of them with high volumes of water that runs all year around.
+There are also numerous streams located within the Crystal Lake camp grounds canyons, some of them with high volumes of water that runs all year around though the amount of water changes through the year.
 The USFS and other agencies recommend and warn against drinking the water since medical problems can result however boiling the water for at least 1 minute and then letting the water sit covered for at least 3 minutes is usually recommended by outdoor professionals to make water reasonably safe to drink.

 Site map is at: Crystal Lake site map